k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ## Web Service Authorization & Permissions

-Web service authentication is done either with a user or an API key, each of which can be assigned to roles and, accordingly, to permissions.
+Web service authentication is performed using a user or an API key, each of which can be assigned to roles and, accordingly, to permissions.

 Read this [article](/articles/26_fabric_security/01_fabric_security_overview.md#rbac-in-fabric) for the list of supported roles, and then click [here](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#grant-ws_name-to-role-) to learn how to grant permissions to specific roles.